-Unless otherwise indicated, all information contained in this prospectus assumes the sale of all of the shares offered hereby at an assumed public offering price of \$ per share and accompanying Common Warrant, no sale of any Pre-Funded Warrants, and no exercise of any Common Warrants.
-The number of shares of our Class A Common Stock that are and will be outstanding immediately before and after this offering as shown above is based on 18,073,145 shares of our Class A Common Stock outstanding as of April 12, 2024.
-The number of shares of Class A Common Stock outstanding as of April 12, 2024, as used throughout this prospectus, unless otherwise indicated, excludes, as of that date:
+Unless otherwise indicated, all information contained in this prospectus assumes the sale of the 5,227,780 shares and 8,661,110 Pre-Funded Warrants offered hereby at the public offering price of \$0.18 per share and accompanying Common Warrant and \$0.1799 per Pre-Funded Warrant and accompanying Common Warrant, and assumes the exercise of the 8,661,110 Pre-Funded Warrants, and no exercise of any Common Warrants.
+The number of shares of our Class A Common Stock that are and will be outstanding immediately before and after this offering as shown above is based on 19,322,460 shares of our Class A Common Stock outstanding as of May 10, 2024.
+The number of shares of Class A Common Stock outstanding as of May 10, 2024, as used throughout this prospectus, unless otherwise indicated, excludes, as of that date: